isb-cgc/readthedocs/docs/source/sections/workshop/BQ_SQL_tut.rst

 Let's suppose we want some biospecimen data on each sample.
-To do this we could join tables, or we can use our *IN* keyword as below.
+To do this we could our *IN* keyword as above, or easily join tables using barcodes.

 .. code-block:: sql